 Hannah also turns her written words into actions and is an impassioned public speaker.
 She has organized a Shoreline Cleanup in her community, became a World Wildlife Federation (WWF) Earth Hour Team Captain and is the Deputy Prime Minister of the Student Parliament at her school.
 Hannah lends her voice to organizations that she is passionate about and has become an Ambassador for ByStander Revolution – a movement founded to provide peer-to-peer advice and resources to diffuse bullying.
 In 2012 she was one of 24 students who received the Student Success Award from the York Region District School Board.

 Hannah has found power in using her voice to inspire, motivate and empower people of all ages to identify their passion and take action.
-She is a Me to We Motivational Speaker and Free The Children Ambassador.
+She is a Me to We Motivational Speaker and WE Ambassador.
 She is proud to have shared the story of one of her role models, Malala Yousafzai, throughout the 2013/2014 We Day season across North America.
 For the 2014/2015 We Day season Hannah co-hosted the Social Empowerment session and spoke to the need for inclusivity and encouraged her peers to stand up to bullying.
 In the spring of 2014 Hannah joined Spencer West as a feature speaker on the We Create Change Tour traveling from coast to coast across Canada, staging a show at schools and to celebrate with students and teachers the powerful change being made in communities across the country.

 Through her own search for role models, Hannah has become a role model herself.
 In her quest to “be the change,” Hannah continues to demonstrate that when passion meets action, there is no such thing as “too young.